Mjz86/c_colon/mcc.md

  however,  most of these are offsets,

- the real way we store them is in 4 cases( 2 and 0 being thr most common) :
+ the real way we store them is in 4 cases( 2 and 0 being the most common) :